Effectively stubbing remote HTTP service dependencies with HttpClient Interception in C#

-From a high level, HttpClient Interception is a .NET Standard library designed to intercept server-side HTTP dependencies.
+From a high level, HttpClient Interception is a .NET Standard library, written in C# that’s designed to intercept server-side HTTP dependencies.

 Prior to learning about it the two patterns I most frequently used in order to stub responses from an upstream API were either to create a custom